Deep Computerized Adaptive Testing: Introduction

 Another prominent line of MCAT item selection algorithms leverages Kullback-Leibler (KL) information, often within a Bayesian framework.
-A common approach is to select items that produce response distributions at the true latent trait value, $\theta_0$, that differs maximally from the response distributions generated at the other value of $\theta$ \citep{Chang1996AGI, pekl}.
+A common approach is to select items that produce response distributions at the true latent trait value, $\bm{\theta}_0$, that differs maximally from the response distributions generated at the other value of $\theta$ \citep{Chang1996AGI, pekl}.
 Moving beyond response distributions alone, some researchers propose maximizing the KL divergence between the current posterior distribution and the posterior distribution at the next selection step, thereby enhancing adaptation through updated trait estimates \citep{kl-is}.
 Another promising strategy is the mutual information criterion, which aims to maximize entropy reduction of the current posterior distribution, encouraging more and more accurate posterior estimates \citep{mi_selection}.
-In particular, \citep{selection_survey} demonstrates both theoretical and empirical advantages of the Bayesian mutual information item selection rule over common experimental criteria such as D-optimality.
-More detailed theoretical comparison of KL information and Fisher information criteria is presented by \citep{Wang_Chang_Boughton_2011}.
+In particular, \cite{selection_survey} demonstrates both theoretical and empirical advantages of the Bayesian mutual information item selection rule over common experimental criteria such as D-optimality.
+More detailed theoretical comparison of KL information and Fisher information criteria is presented by \cite{Wang_Chang_Boughton_2011}.

 Although numerous effective item selection rules have been proposed in the MCAT literature, they all rely on one-step lookahead optimization of an information-theoretic criterion.
 Despite their ease of implementation and attractive theoretical properties, these selection rules are inherently myopic: they select items based solely on immediate information gain, ignoring how current choices influence future decisions, which can lead to suboptimal policies.
-For example, existing methods tend to favor items with high discrimination parameters \citep{Chang2015}.
-However, CAT researchers also recommend reserving highly discriminating items for the later stages of testing to improve efficiency \citep{doi:10.1177/01466219922031338}.
-Integrating heuristic guidance into existing selection rules still remains challenging.
+For example, existing methods tend to favor items with high loading parameters \citep{Chang2015}.
+However, CAT researchers also recommend reserving such items for the later stages of testing to improve efficiency \citep{doi:10.1177/01466219922031338}.
+Integrating heuristic guidance into existing selection rules remains challenging.